jtigik/jtigik/README.md

 ## 🚀 Expertise

-My primary focus is on back-end development and Tester, where I specialize in building interactive and user-friendly web applications.
+My primary focus is on back-end development and tester (sometimes), where I specialize in building interactive and user-friendly web applications.
 I have a great knowledge about Java, Python, JUnit5.

 ## 💻 Tech Stack